Creamy Turkey Rice Soup (Crockpot or Stovetop)

 Chivalry is not dead my friends.
 Neighbors really do care about each other.
 Also, move into a court.
 I’ve never gotten to know my neighbors better than in this house, and I think it’s because you’re basically in a giant fishbowl, staring at the houses across from you.
 I love it.
 It’s nice to know people still watch out for each other!

-Their broths are kettle-cooked in small batches and are low-calorie, perfect for a post Thanksgiving detox from carbs.
+Their broths are made in small batches and are low-calorie, perfect for a post Thanksgiving detox from carbs.
 (My brother was over the other day and saw all the jars on the counter.
 He was impressed that there are only 7 calories per serving.
 Awesome right?)
-Their broths are also paleo-friendly and don’t have hormones, gluten, or saturated fat.

 How to make Cream of Turkey Soup with Wild Rice

-I’m in LOVE with this Turkey Wild Rice Soup.
+Easy right?
+I’m in LOVE with this soup.
 It has tons of flavor thanks to an excellent broth, fresh herbs, and a splash of lemon at the end that really brightens up the soup.

 First we start out with a heck ton of celery.
 I don’t love raw celery, but I’m obsessed with it in soup.
 I chop it from the leaf end to get all that flavor in there.
 Dice up an onion and garlic and saute it all til soft.
 Add some flour to thicken up the soup and make it extra thick and rich.